-We’re also going to use Austin Griffith’s Scaffold-Eth framework.
-As he puts it, Scaffold gives you the ability to iterate in contract development.
 Once you learn the ropes with it a bit, it is an amazing tool in development.
 It basically mashes together Hardhat (formerly Buidler, the scourge of autocorrect and search engines) and Create-Eth-App, but also adds in a number of amazingly cool tools, the list of which constantly gets larger.
 By now it ships with easy connections to IPFS and a subgraph.
-We’ll just be scratching the surface on it here.
+We'll just be scratching the surface on it here.

 The only thing you need to install is Scaffold-Eth.
 On the command line, manoeuvre to the location you'd like to drop the Scaffold-Eth folder into, and:

 Feel free to rename the folder to your project name, if so desired.
 When you're ready, cd into the directory and:

 There is nothing else to install for the rest of this little tutorial.
 Everything you need is already here.

 You'll see the Hardhat chain fire up.
 As it does, it will list 20 pre-funded accounts and their private keys.
 You may want to copy that to a text file if you plan on working on this project further.
 This console will constantly poll the dev chain.
 You'll see calls like eth_blockNumber and eth_getBalance, and also see output anytime you interact with the chain.

 Next, let's get the frontend up: